-- Facilities Master Plan: The Facilities Master Plan is a long-range planning document that seeks to balance the physical and architectural elements of the The Facilities Master Plan documents a strategy to provide the facilities that support the mission, vision and goals of the College.
-The Facilities Master Plan is developed in alignment with the Strategic Plan and in compliance with Higher Education Department requirements (NM Statutes 5.100.2; NM 5.39; and 5.3.10).
+The Facilities Master Plan is a long-range planning document that seeks to balance the physical and architectural elements of the campus.
+The Facilities Master Plan documents a strategy to provide the facilities that support the mission, vision and goals of the College.
+The Facilities Master Plan is developed in alignment with the Strategic Plan and in compliance with Higher Education Department requirements (NM Statute 5.100.2).
 The plans identify and prioritize campus improvement projects that will contribute to the implementation of the College and State strategic plans, including renovation, modernization, conversion, expansion and new construction.

-- Long-Term Use: Allocation of space for the duration of an academic semester or
+Allocation of space for the duration of an academic semester or longer.

-- Relocation: Adjusting or reallocating furniture in support of occupants moving into an
+Adjusting or reallocating furniture in support of occupants moving into an area.

-- Renovation: Physically improving the permanent components of a space, such as reconfiguring walls or providing a new furnishin
+Physically improving the permanent components of a space, such as reconfiguring walls or providing new furnishings.

-- Repurposing: Changing the use of an area from one purpose to another, such as office to
+Changing the use of an area from one purpose to another, such as office to classroom.

-- Short-Term Use: Allocation of space for duration of a few days and less than an academic seme
+Allocation of space for duration of a few days and less than an academic semester.